Kevin Keegan: Early years

-Keegan participated in various sports, such as cross country running, rugby, and football, and served his school's cricket team as captain.
+Keegan participated in various sports, including cross-country running, rugby, and football, and served his school's cricket team as captain.
 He also boxed at his local club, run by the former British Heavyweight champion Bruce Woodcock.
 At age 15, Keegan and two friends completed a 50-mile run from Nottingham to Doncaster.
-In his autobiography, Keegan claimed this run prepared him physically and psychologically for any running he had to do in future pre-season training or football matches.
-Keegan left school with O Levels in History and Art.
+In his autobiography, he said this run prepared him physically and psychologically for any running he had to do in future pre-season training or football matches.
+He left school with O Levels in History and Art.

-At the age of 15, Keegan started working at Pegler Brass Works as an office clerk, though he has said he was more of a tea boy and messenger than a clerk.
-Whilst working at Pegler, Keegan played Saturday afternoon football for his local youth club, Enfield House, and Sunday morning football for the Lonsdale Hotel.
+At the age of 15, Keegan started working at Pegler Brass Works as an office clerk, though he said he was more of a tea boy and messenger than a clerk.
+Whilst working at Pegler, he played Saturday afternoon football for his local youth club, Elmfield House, and Sunday morning football for the Lonsdale Hotel.
 It was during this time that a colleague named Harry Holland invited him to play for the Peglers Works reserves.
 His chance at professional football came when he was playing Sunday morning league football for the Lonsdale Hotel in a match against Woodfield Social in 1966.
-Keegan was marked by an older player named Bob Nellis, who was so impressed by the ability of Keegan that he offered him a trial at Fourth Division side Scunthorpe United — one of just two professional sides in the division.
-This trial would lead to the Scunthorpe manager Ron Ashman giving Keegan his first contract in professional football.
+Keegan was marked by an older player named Bob Nellis, who was so impressed by his ability that he offered him a trial at Fourth Division side Scunthorpe United – one of just two professional sides in the division.
+This trial led to Scunthorpe manager Ron Ashman giving Keegan his first contract in professional football.